-- b.
-All permits shall take into account that commercial geoduck operators have the right to harvest geoduck once planted. - All subsequent cycles of planting and harvest shall not require a new CUP, subject to WAC 173-27-100. - d.
+- vi.
+Predator exclusion methods shall not be designed to intentionally kill or injure birds or mammals.
+Predator exclusion methods shall comply with federal and state regulations as determined by applicable federal and state a gencies. - vii.
+When determined necessary to minimize aesthetic and habitat impacts of large-scale projects, the county may require a phased approach to operation.
+This includes planting and harvesting areas on a rotational basis within the same tideland parcel. - o.
+Where a quaculture occurs on state-owned a quatic lands, the project proponent shall contact and a dhere to Washington Department of Natural Resources requirements. - 2.
+Additional Standards for Commercial Geoduck Aquaculture. - a.
+In a ddition to the general development standards above, commercial geoduck a quaculture shall only be a llowed where sediments, topography, land and water access support geoduck aquaculture operations without significant clearing or grading. - b.
+All permits shall take into account that commercial geoduck operators have the right to harvest geoduck once planted. - c.
+All subsequent cycles of planting and harvest shall not require a new CUP, subject to WAC 173-27-100. - d.
 A single CUP may be submitted for multiple sites within an inlet, bay or other defined feature, provided the sites are all under control of the same applicant and within the program's jurisdiction. - e.
-Commercial geoduck aquaculture workers shall be allowed to accomplish on-site work during low tides, which may occur at night or on weekends.
-Where such activities are necessary, noise and light impacts to nearby residents shall be mitigated to the greatest extent practicable. - 3.
+Commercial geoduck a quaculture workers shall be a llowed to a ccomplish on-site work during low tides, which may occur a tright or on weekends.
+Where such a ctivities are necessary, noise and light impacts to nearby residents shall be mitigated to the greatest extent practicable. - 3.
 Additional Standards for Net Pens.
 Fish net pens and rafts shall meet the following criteria: - a.
-Fish net pens shall meet, at a minimum, state approved administrative guidelines for the management of net pen cultures.
+Fish net pens shall meet, at a minimum, state approved a dministrative guidelines for the management of net pen cultures.
 In the event there is a conflict in requirements, the more restrictive shall prevail. - b.
-Alternative facilities and technologies that reduce ecological and aesthetic impacts shall be preferred to traditional floating net pens. - c.
+Alternative facilities and technologies that reduce ecological and a esthetic impacts shall be preferred to traditional floating net pens. - c.
 Anchors that minimize disturbance to substrate, such as helical anchors, shall be employed. - d.
 Net pen facilities shall be located no closer than one thousand five hundred feet from the OHWM, unless a specific lesser distance is determined to be appropriate based upon a visual impact analysis or due to potential impacts to navigational lines. - e.
 Net cleaning activities shall be conducted on a frequent enough basis so as not to violate state water quality standards. - f.
-In the event of a significant fish kill at the site of the net pen facility, the facility operator shall submit a timely report to the Kitsap public health district and the Kitsap County department of community development stating the cause of death and shall detail remedial action(s) to be implemented to prevent reoccurrence. - g.
+In the event of a significant fish kill at the site of the net pen facility, the facility operator shall submit a timely report to the Kitsap public health district and the Kitsap County department of community development stating the cause of death and shall detail remedial action(s) to be implemented to prevent reoccurrence.

+g.
 Floating net pens shall be prohibited in Kitsap County's Hood Canal jurisdictional area south of the east-west line between Hazel Point (Jefferson County) and the corresponding easterly shoreline in Kitsap County.
 (Citation: Recommended Interim Siting Guidelines for the Management of Salmon Net Pen Culture in Puget Sound, p.
 7.)

 h.
-All marine finfish aquaculture programs shall comply with RCW 77.125 as amended.
+All marine finfish a quaculture programs shall comply with RCW 77.125 as a mended.
 New or expanded leases of nonnative marine finfish aquaculture are prohibited.